 Airbnb Specialty Lodgings

 To date, there are over 200 Airbnb accommodations in El Nido.
 This is another great way to stay in El Nido as you get to stay at a local’s home.
 All you have to do is head over to Airbnb website and type El Nido in the destination field.
-If this is your first time with Airbnb, join using my link to save 1,200 php (24 USD) on your first booking..
+If this is your first time with Airbnb, sign-up using my link and you will get 31 USD (1,576 PHP) travel credit on your first booking.

 Luxury Island Accommodations